JamesWoolfenden/sato/README.md

  9:17PM INF Created .sato\aws_s3_bucket.pipelines3bucket.tf
 ```

-That's it (I should make it obvious that its worked).
+That's it.
 So by default (overidable) the parsed CloudFormation (now Terraform) will be in a .sato sub directory.
 So let's have a look see:

 ```bash